Medina (1811 ship): Career

-Captain John Briggs sailed from the Downs on 26 April 1825 and arrived at Hobart on 14 September.
+Captain John Briggs sailed from the Downs on 26 April 1825, and arrived at Hobart on 14 September.
 She had embarked 180 male convicts and disembarked 178, having suffered two convict deaths en route.
 She arrived at Bengal from New South Wales on 25 January 1826.
-On 9 March she sailed from Bengal for London but had to put back four days later.
-She had grounded on the James and Mary Sand and was unloading on the 24th prior to being surveyed.
+On 9 March, she sailed from Bengal for London but had to put back four days later.
+She had grounded on the James and Mary Sand and was unloading on the 24th, prior to being surveyed.
 She sailed from Bengal on 25 June.
 She then sailed from St Helena on 28 September, having come via Mauritius where she had stopped between 7 and 13 August.
 She arrived at Gravesend on 12 December.

 Fate

-On January 1830 Captain W. Pace sailed for Medina for the Swan River.
+In January 1830, Captain W. Pace sailed Medina for the Swan River.
 She arrived on 6 July.
 She was carrying 16 cabin passengers, 34 steerage passengers, and 27 crew.
-She lost her anchors on 19 July and Captain Pace made for Britannia Roads.
+She lost her anchors on 19 July, and Captain Pace made for Britannia Roads.
 On the way she grounded on the Parmelia Reef.
-On 23 July she was pulled off the reef with the assistance of boats and men from HMS Cruizer and Sulphur.
+On 23 July, she was pulled off the reef with the assistance of boats and men from HMS Cruizer and Sulphur.

-Captain Pace had planned to sail on 30 August for Batavia, but had to delay his departure to 30 September due to damage to Medina's keel.
-At Batavia Medina underwent repairs that cost more than she was worth. from there she sailed to Manila.
+Captain Pace had planned to sail on 30 August, for Batavia, but had to delay his departure to 30 September, due to damage to Medina's keel.
+At Batavia Medina underwent repairs that cost more than she was worth.
+From there she sailed to Manila.
 She then sailed from Manila.

-Lloyd's List reported on 25 November 1831 Medina had put into Sourabaya in distress.
-It reported on 16 December 1831 that Medina had been condemned there in July as unseaworthy, and sold for breaking up.
+Lloyd's List reported on 25 November 1831, that Medina had put into Sourabaya in distress.
+It reported on 16 December 1831, that Medina had been condemned there in July as unseaworthy, and sold for breaking up.